-By default, the data packet format will be set to LEGACY.
+By default, the data packet format will be set to Single Return Profile for Firmware v2.5.0 and later.

 Note: In order to enable dual returns the user needs to have both a Rev 06 sensor or later and an upgrade to firmware version 2.2 or later.
+If using a Rev7 Sensor and later then FW 3.0 or later is a minimum requirement.